-Library staff is also available to assist students in transferring files, scanning, and printing in the library along with providing basic technology troubleshooting.
-For the convenience of students, there are computers in the library, study tables with power outlets, collaboration stations, study rooms, and an academic conference room for small groups to study or work together on projects.
+Library staff is available to advise and assist students in research tasks, transferring files, scanning, and printing along with providing basic technology troubleshooting.
+For student convenience, there are computers in the library, tables with power outlets, multimedia collaboration stations, study rooms, and a conference room for small groups to study or work together on projects.